Lower Back Pain Causes And Treatment

 Realizing that most low back problems result from our modern, sedentary style of living is good news – it means you can prevent most back problems by learning new habits and taking some reasonable actions to help your back stay healthy.

-More than half of those who have lower back pain once will experience ongoing or chronic back problems.
+More than half of those who have back pain once will experience ongoing or chronic back problems.
 Many find their low back pain is getting worse, more frequent or disabling than previous episodes.
 Some have a chronic lower back problem that has not responded to traditional therapy, Chiropractic or prescribed medications.
 By taking responsibility for your own care through self management techniques, many find there is hope for a more lasting and consistent relief.

 In most people, back pain often starts without warning and for no obvious reason.
 It interferes with daily activities and prevents a good night’s sleep, eventually, it subsides.
 After recovering from an episode, most forget their lower back problems.
 However, when recurring back problems have developed, we repeatedly seek assistance to relieve the pain.
 There is a general lack of understanding about how to deal with back problems and how to prevent them in the future.